danhitchcock/nano_tipper_z/README.md

 under no obligation to replace them.
 Don't put in more than you're willing to lose.
 * If your account is inactive for more than 3 years, and no meaningful attempt has been made to reach me, the Nanos in your account will be forfeited and I am under no obligation to return them.
 Why did I write this?
-Because the tip bot is not a lifelong custodian service -- I don't want people reaching out to me after 20 years for their .032 Nanos the left on the tip.
+Because the tip bot is not a lifelong custodian service -- I don't want people reaching out to me after 20 years for their .032 Nanos the left on the tip bot.
 I don't want to have to keep the database with me the rest of my life.
 After your three years, if the bot is still running, your Nanos will almost certainly be available to you.
 * Don't submit more than 5 requests every 30 seconds